 New Democratic Senate Leader Vows To Hold 'Donald Trump's Feet To The Fire'

-Donald Trump is still two weeks from his presidential inauguration, but the new Democratic Senate leader Chuck Schumer sounds ready to do battle with a Republican-controlled Senate, House and White House.
+Donald Trump is still two weeks from his presidential inauguration, but new Democratic Senate leader Chuck Schumer sounds ready to do battle with a Republican-controlled Senate, House and White House.

 "We're going to hold Donald Trump's feet to the fire," the New York Democrat told NPR's Audie Cornish on All Things Considered while sitting in front of the fireplace near his desk.
 "Our job is going to be to hold Donald Trump and the Republican majority accountable."